Rishikesh9919/Python/README.md

 # Python
-This Repository contain all the python program files.
-Please do not delete any file or folder from this repository.
+This Repository contain all the python program files